What Happens to Stock Options in a SPAC Merger?

 Jump to Section

 Although the most common way for a company to go public is through the traditional initial public offering (IPO) process, it’s not the only method.
-Although SPACs (special purpose acquisition companies) were first created in 1993, they’ve recently became a very popular way for a company to go public.
-This happens when a private company merges with or is acquired by the SPAC (which is similar to a blank-check company).
-If you’re an employee and work for a target company of a SPAC, you may be wondering what happens to stock options in a SPAC merger.
+Although SPACs (special purpose acquisition companies) were first created in 1993, in the last few years they became a very popular way for a company to go public.
+It’s a little like a backdoor to going public because it happens when a private company merges with or is acquired by a publicly-listed SPAC (which is similar to a blank-check company).
+If you’re an employee (or former employee) of a target company of a SPAC, you may be wondering what happens to stock options or equity in a SPAC merger.

 What is a SPAC?

 SPACs are essentially shell companies.
 Their ‘special purpose’ is to acquire/merge with a private company and take it public.
 SPACs raise capital through an IPO.
 When a SPAC goes public, it cannot have a target company already identified.
-The new capital from the IPO is kept in trust and the SPAC must get shareholder approval and complete an acquisition/merger with the target company within 2 years.
+The new capital from the IPO stays in trust.
+The sponsors have two years to get shareholder approval and complete an acquisition/merger with the target company.
 A complete transaction is called de-SPACing.

 By merging with a public blank-check company, a private company can go public without a traditional IPO.
 A direct listing is another option to go public without an IPO, though only a handful of companies have gone public this way.
 The most notable direct listing was Coinbase.